kfulin/Turtle-catch/README.md

 A fun and educational ROS 2 (Humble) project based on the **Turtlesim** simulator.
 This project simulates a turtle robot that catches randomly spawned turtles by navigating the shortest path to its target.

-> Final project inspired by "ROS 2 for Beginners" course.

 ---